Of Mice And Men Curley

 The Symbolic Significance of Curley's Hand

 The injury to Curley's hand is not just a physical wound; it's a powerful symbol of his damaged masculinity and diminished power.
 It represents the shattering of his carefully constructed facade of control and authority.
-The hand, often associated with strength and dominance, is now broken and vulnerable, reflecting the internal fracturing of Curley's character.
+In real terms, the hand, often associated with strength and dominance, is now broken and vulnerable, reflecting the internal fracturing of Curley's character.
 The injury serves as a visual reminder of his failure to maintain control and his inability to assert his dominance over others.
 It symbolizes the ultimate loss of his ego and power.

 Curley in the Broader Context of the Novella